 Ordering is simple.
 Just send me an email with the items you want and any questions.
 I'll get back to you and let you know total with shipping.
 Payment is via personal check and paypal for international orders.
 All paypal payments require you to add the 4% to cover fees.
 As a courtesy let me know if you are sending payment, and include a note or copy of out email.
 I usually ditch emails I haven't heard back from in a week.

 Minimum shipping is $5, that is for small, light items that can go first class mail.
-I generally use priority mail for heavier items and that usually runs $7-$12.
+Even for these items I recommend using priority mail for all shipments, for the small stuff it's just an addl. $2 and is faster and has tracking, for heavier items it usually runs $7-$15.

 Philosophy is sort of what this business is about.
 The BMW airhead made from 1969 to 1995 is a